sklakegg/Estimote-Analysis-R/README.md

 **Geofence model**

 The facility which the data is collected from should be divided into N geofences.
-RSSI values can then be collected from each geofence to form the following training shown below.
+RSSI values can then be collected from each geofence to form the training set shown below.
 A classification model can then be trained from this data.

 ![screen shot 2018-09-06 at 16 34 07](https://user-images.githubusercontent.com/14874913/45160649-b57efb00-b1f2-11e8-8201-3df6ac014069.png)